vanhoefm/macstealer/README.md

 - By default use `8.8.8.8` as the server instead of `216.58.208.100` (both are Google servers).

 - Improved README: updated the types of network that may be affected.
 Included a discussion of whether password-protected WPA2 or WPA3 networks are affected.
+Explanation of different commands to test for client-to-client Ethernet or IP layer traffic.

 - Improved README: discussion of MFP, discussion of VLANs as mitigation, clarify over which APs the [identity check](#id-prevent-stealing) must be done, specifying port of the server,